rogerinn/md/monorepo/readme.md

 $ git clone {repository URL}
 ```

-### .env and DataBase Configuration
+### Docker and DataBase Configuration

-- To configure the .env and DataBase, contact one of the project's developers.
+- To configure the docker and DataBase, contact one of the project's developers.

 > !To make sure that everything is right, perform a test on an endpoint with the developer.